 Although you might not like one or several of your toddler’s friends, it’s a good idea to try to make nice with them.
 They’re still pretty tiny, after all, and they could grow up to be the best friends ever.
 Depending on the reason why a friend rubs you the wrong way, there could be a way for you to remedy the situation.
 The key to most less-than-perfect toddler friendships at this stage will be setting boundaries.

 Baby wants to have this friend over more than you’d like?
 Institute a rule about when or how often friends can come over.
 The friend doesn’t clean up their messes?
 Explain that in your house, everyone cleans up after themselves.
-Baby and her friends are probably still a little young to be rummaging through your pantry without asking or talking at top volume, but those problems will arise as Baby gets older, and “house rules” will be the answer then too.
+Baby and his friends are probably still a little young to be rummaging through your pantry without asking or talking at top volume, but those problems will arise as Baby gets older, and “house rules” will be the answer then too.

 It can also be really helpful for you to make a special effort to befriend Baby‘s friends.
 They might act out because they feel like they’re away from home and don’t need to be “good,” but if they understand that you have a special place in your heart for them (even if it’s a little tough sometimes), they’ll grow to love and respect you more and want to be on their best behavior for you, too.